johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 The following is the information we will be sending.
 ```
 Secret 1: Add one box of instant pudding mix to the recipe's dry ingredients and stir.
-Pudding provides stability to the ingredients and changes the texture of the cake to make it smooth and moist.
+Pudding provides stability to the ingredients and changes the texture of the cake to
+make it smooth and moist.

 Secret 2: Separate the white from the yolk of one egg included in the recipe.
 Discard the white and add only the yolk to the batter.
 This step is necessary for only one egg, regardless of how many are used in the recipe.
 Egg whites are drying agents and too many will reduce the moisture content of the batter.

 Secret 3: Add an extra 1/3 cup vegetable oil to the batter and stir.
 Vegetable oil reduces the production of gluten in flour.
 Gluten works as a binding agent.
 Too much gluten in a cake will cause it to be sticky rather than moist.

 Secret 4: Use real butter in place of margarine, even though the recipe specifies margarine.
 Butter substitutes contain more water than fat.
 However, it is the fat in butter that helps to hold the cake together and moisten it.
-The excess water in margarine will evaporate in the oven's heat, leaving you with a dry texture to your cake.
+The excess water in margarine will evaporate in the oven's heat, leaving your cake with a dry texture.
 ```

 * First Bob needs to make a public/private keypair: